 The straps we used are supposed to be secured to the wall nine inches below the dresser.

-Then we drove the screws into the studs with an impact driver, securing the bracket to the wall.
+Drive the screws into the studs with an impact driver, securing the bracket to the wall.
 Impact drivers just help to not strip the wood.
 They also function kind of like a hammer, so while it drills, it hammers the screw into the wood.

 Here’s the drill and impact driver combo set that we own.
 But here’s a more inexpensive drill and impact driver combo set.
 If you don’t have both, you can always ask your friends or family if they have two that you can borrow.

-Then we drove the screws into the dresser.
+Next, drive the screws into the dresser.